deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 :ref:`commands-sync_translation_fields` which can execute schema-ALTERing SQL to add new fields.
 Use either of these two solutions, not both.

-If you are adding translation fields to third-party app that is using South, things get more complicated.
-In order to be able to update the app in future, and to feel comfortable, you should use the ``sync_translation_fields`` command.
+If you are adding translation fields to a third-party app that is using South, things get more complicated.
+In order to be able to update the app in the future, and to feel comfortable, you should use the ``sync_translation_fields`` command.
 Although it's possible to introduce new fields in a migration, it's nasty and involves copying migration files, using ``SOUTH_MIGRATION_MODULES`` setting, and passing ``--delete-ghost-migrations`` flag, so we don't recommend it.
 Invoking ``sync_translation_fields`` is plain easier.

 Note that all added fields are by default declared ``blank=True`` and ``null=True`` no matter if the original field is required or not.
 In other words - all translations are optional, unless an explicit option is provided - see below.

-To populate the default translation fields added by the modeltranslation application with values from existing database fields, you can use the ``update_translation_fields`` command below.
+To populate the default translation fields added by modeltranslation with values from existing database fields, you can use the ``update_translation_fields`` command below.
 See :ref:`commands-update_translation_fields` for more info on this.